squaredotinc/stayshare/README.md

 A peer to peer accommodation finder

 ## Setup
-SS backend is created with Frappe v14 - a batteries-included python framework.
+SS backend is created with Frappe v14 - an all batteries-included python framework.
 To install SS, if you have a unix system you can follow [instructions detailed here](https://frappeframework.com/docs/user/en/installation)

 Pull dev branch from github